-Using excel to build a model¶
+Using tabular inputs to build a model¶

-from ramp import User, Appliance, UseCase
+from ramp import User, Appliance, UseCase, get_day_type

 import pandas as pd